NipunMehra25/NipunMehra25/README.md

 # 💫 Hi 👋, I'm Nipun Mehra
 **Aspiring Developer | Consistent Learner**

-I focus on building small projects, improving my fundamentals, and growing step by step as a developer.
+I focus on building projects, improving my fundamentals, and growing step by step as a developer.
 📬 Reach me at **nipunmehra25dec@gmail.com** for collaboration or project work.